infoacs747-cmyk/wireframing/README.md

 ### Figma

 Figma is a popular, cloud-based design tool that is highly recommended for wireframing due to its collaborative features.
 It allows multiple users to work on the same file in real-time, making it an excellent tool for team projects.
 Figma's features, such as component creation and prototyping, help streamline the process of moving from a simple wireframe to a more interactive prototype.
+---
+## Benefits of Wireframing in Software Development

+From a software development perspective, wireframing provides several crucial benefits that streamline the entire process:

+-   **Early Identification of Issues:** Wireframes allow developers to spot potential usability and functionality problems early on, before any code is written.
+This saves significant time and resources that would otherwise be spent on fixing issues later in the development cycle.
+-   **Improved Communication:** Wireframes act as a shared blueprint for the entire team—developers, designers, and stakeholders.
+They provide a clear visual representation of the final product, ensuring everyone is on the same page and reducing misunderstandings.
+-   **Structured Development:** With a clear wireframe, developers have a solid guide for structuring the application's code and user interface.
+This helps them plan the technical architecture more effectively and focus on building a functional, well-organized product.